 State Farm Bank falls under the CRA regulatory guidelines established by the Office of the Comptroller of the Currency (OCC).
 The bank's performance is reviewed by the OCC every 24 to 36 months.

-State Farm Bank's management does not view CRA as a duty, but instead links the spirit of the law to its parent's historical commitment of helping to build communities by expanding upon conventional ways of doing business.
+State Farm Bank does not view the CRA as a duty, but instead links the spirit of the law to its parent's historical commitment of helping to build communities by expanding upon conventional ways of doing business.

 State Farm Bank, Bloomington, Illinois, a Member FDIC and Equal Housing Lender.